form-atoms/field/README.md

 ![architecture](./architecture.png)

+### Key differences to other form libraries

+#### No 'dotted keypath' access

+Some libraries use `path.to.field` approach with field-dependent validation or when reading field at other place.
+We don't need such paths, as fields can be moved arround in regular JavaScript variables, as they are jotai atoms in reality.

+#### Persistent form state by default

+With others libraries you often lose form state when your component or page unmounts.
+Thats because the rendered form hook maintains the store.
+If the library provides a contextual API, you can opt-in into the persistence, so form state lives even when you unmount the form.

+`form-atoms` on the other hand keeps the form state until you clear it, because it lives in jotai atoms.
+This way, you don't have to warn users about data loss if they navigate out of filled & unsubmitted form.
+Instead you can display 'continue where you left off' message when they return to the form.

 ### What's in the box?

 The `form-atoms` library provides atomic form primitives capable of tracking input value, touch state, validation status and more.